mel-project/melscan/README.md

-# Themelio Block eXplorer MicroService
+# Melscan

 Early alpha quality.
-This is the code behind [Melscan](https://scan.themelio.org)
+This is the code behind the official block explorer, [Melscan](https://scan.themelio.org).

+One notable feature is that Melscan pulls all data is pulled through a trustless thin client.
+This means that you can run a local, trusted instance of Melscan without running a full node.

 # API docs